 The Appeals Board is composed of the GSC Treasurer, GSC Vice President, and one ASA Member-at-Large.

 - Only student groups which are at least 50% comprised of graduate students may submit applications to the Funding Board.
 In addition, student groups must fall into one of the following categories (in the order of priority).
 Groups in category b and c must contact gsc-treasurer[at]mit[dot]edu before submitting their applications.

 - ASA-recognized group with GSC-funded status;

 - ASA-recognized group with unfunded status;

 - Apply for funding from GSC before the posted deadline on the GSC Funding Board homepage

 - If requested to by the Funding Board, come to the Allocation Meeting to answer questions about your requests.
 Contact gsc-treasurer[at]mit[dot]edu immediately if your group wishes to reschedule the Allocation Meeting with the Funding Board or waive the right to appear at the Allocation Meeting.

-- Publicize the event at least two weeks in advance using the MIT’s Events Calendar and/or posters.
-Here is the link to add events.
+- Publicize the event at least two weeks in advance using the MIT’s Events Calendar, Anno, and optionally using posters.

-- Be sure to include GSC Funding Board (group code 2800) as a co-sponsor on the Events Calendar.
-(View currently posted events).
+- Be sure to include GSC Funding Board as a (co-)sponsor of the event.

 - Use the Funding Board logo (black or white) on all advertisements.